 Windows users do not have a built-in solution for SSH, but there are options for Windows as well.
-PuTTYTray is one of the most commonly used SSH clients for Windows.
+PuTTY is one of the most commonly used SSH clients for Windows.
 It’s easy to get started with, but also offers a lot of features for advanced users.

-After connecting to your new Cloud Server for the first time it’s recommended to create a new username for yourself and to disable the root SSH login.
+After connecting to your new Cloud Server for the first time it’s recommended to create a new username for yourself and disable the root SSH login.
 Check out our article on managing Linux user account security to learn more.
 You might also want to take a look at using SSH keys for authentication instead of a regular password.

 Remote desktop connection

 Windows servers employ their own remote desktop connection that allows you to operate your Windows Server just like your own desktop.
 Windows users should have the Remote Desktop Connect client installed by default.
-It is also available for macOS in the Mac App Store as well as on most Linux distributions through open source alternatives such as Remmina.
+It is also available for macOS in the Mac App Store as well as on most Linux distributions through open-source alternatives such as Remmina.

 When connecting, simply enter your server IP address and authenticated it with the username Administrator and the password generated at deployment.
 Most clients support a fullscreen desktop experience and allow you to save user credentials for convenience, granted that your computer is sufficiently secure and not shared by other users.

-The third option is to use the HTML5 based web console at your UpCloud Control Panel with no browser extensions or setup required.
+The third option is to use the HTML5-based web console at your UpCloud Control Panel with no browser extensions or setup required.
 Although you probably want to use SSH primarily, this is a useful addition in case of faulty firewall rules, OS error states, or any other reason that prevents the usual access methods.